awodey/awodey.github.io/catlog/index.md

 - Also check out the course notes from [Fischbachau](../fischbachau/) for a bigger picture.
 - The [lecture notes](/catlog/notes/catlog1.pdf) for (the first half of) Chapter 1 on Algebraic Theories are available.
 - A [problem set](/catlog/hw/catloghw1.pdf) for Chapter 1 on Algebraic Theories is available.
+- The [lecture notes](/catlog/notes/catlog1.pdf) for Chapter 1 on Algebraic Theories are now complete.
+- Some possible grad student topics are being compiled [here](/catlog/hw/).
+- The first problem set is due on Tuesday 13 February, in class.
 <!---
 - The notes for Chapter 1 on [algebraic theories](/catlog/notes/catlog1.pdf) are now (as) complete (as they're going to get).
 - The first half of the notes on [propositional logic](/catlog/notes/catlog2A.pdf) are now online.